sora-xor/sora-docs/src/stake-in-fearless-wallet.md

 Please let us know if you have any issues with this feature on our [Support Channel](https://t.me/fearlesshappiness) or would like to suggest more fearless improvements in our [Telegram Community](https://t.me/fearlesswallet).

-## Nominate SORA network Validators
+## Nominate SORA Network Validators

 Here is a quick guide to SORA network staking on Fearless Wallet: